Martin Luther King Sr.

-Martin Luther King Sr. (born Michael King; December 19, 1899 – November 11, 1984) was an American Baptist pastor, missionary, and an early figure in the civil rights movement.
-He was the father and namesake of the civil rights leader Martin Luther King Jr. King was the senior pastor of Atlanta's Ebenezer Baptist Church from 1931 to 1975.
+Martin Luther King (born Michael King; December 19, 1899 – November 11, 1984), commonly known as Daddy King, was an American Baptist pastor, missionary, and civil rights activist who was an early figure in the civil rights movement.
+He served as the senior pastor of Atlanta's Ebenezer Baptist Church from 1931 to 1975, and was also the father of the civil rights leader Martin Luther King Jr., and grandfather of a former head of the Southern Christian Leadership Conference Martin Luther King III.

 Biography

 Martin Luther King was born Michael King in Stockbridge, Georgia, the son of Delia (née Linsey; 1875–1924) and James Albert King (1864–1933).

 King was a member of the Floyd Chapel Baptist Church and decided to become a preacher after being inspired by ministers who were prepared to stand up for racial equality.
 He was boarding with Reverend A. D. Williams, then pastor of the Ebenezer Baptist Church.
 After King started courting Williams' daughter, Alberta, her family encouraged King to finish his education and to become a preacher.
 King completed his high school education at Bryant Preparatory School, and began to preach in several black churches in Atlanta.

 In 1925, King began to study theology at the Morehouse College, while working daytime as a mechanic's helper and railroad fireman.
 He obtained a Bachelor of Theology in 1931.